CIRCT

 targetstringReference target

-Indicates that all reset-less registers which are children of the target will have an asynchronous reset attached, with a reset value of 0.
+Indicates that all reset-less registers which are children of the module containing the target will have the asynchronous reset targeted attached, with a reset value of 0.

-A module targeted by this annotation is not allowed to reside in multiple hierarchies.
+The module containing the target of this annotation is not allowed to reside in multiple hierarchies.

 Example: